10sr/with-venv-el/README.md

-This macro uses `with-venv-find-venv-dir` to find suitable venv directory: this function currently support `pipenv`, `poetry`, and any directory named `.venv`.
+This macro uses `with-venv-find-venv-dir` to find suitable venv directory: this function currently support `pipenv`, `poetry`, and can find directories named `.venv`.
 Or, you can set buffer-local vairable `with-venv-venv-dir` to explicitly specify which venv directory to use.